LalchandShivraj/bikesharing/README.md

 ### Suggestion of additional analysis that would be helpful:
 1. Include more data so that month over month and year over year can be compared, especially to trend as season changes.
 2. Include weather data to see how a rain, snow or very hot/cold temperatures affects usage.
+3. Cost per bike and charges per trip (based on time) would certainly help in building a strong case.